pioj/ImageLevel/README.md

 - Wizard creates a palette of Tiles*(color+prefab)* for every color found.
 - Wizard reads from a Sprite and generates the Tilemap level.
+- **NEW:** Wizard extracts shapes from CompositeCollider2D and creates several colliders.
+- **NEW:** Option toggle to ignore colliders generation.
+Useful for backgrounds or painting tiles.
 - Supports Multiple Sprites packed within an Atlas.
 - Allows to take special Tiles *(animated/Player/Dynamics)* apart from the common ones *(Statics)*.
 - Marks the desired tiles as *Static* GameObjects for latter optimization.